Buyer’s Guide: Rollstock Vacuum Packaging Equipment

 Factors to Consider When Choosing a Rollstock Machine

 Variations exist between the rollstock machines including our JVR-certified rebuilt Rollstock machines and our manufacturing partner, Promarks.
-Knowing these will keep you informed on what features vary between machines to determine what best meets your packaging needs.
+Knowing these will keep you informed on what features vary between machines to determine what best meets your high volume production needs.

 1. Die size – The die size will determine what divider sets or package configurations the machine can accommodate.
-The first step when determining the appropriate die size would be to measure and record the dimensions of the products you are packaging.
-Once this information is gathered, you can explore the available die sizes to see which will best fit your products.
-From here, we would determine the forming and non-forming film web widths that your machine will require for future film purchases.
+The first step in determining die size is measuring the dimensions of the product.
+Then, explore available die sizes to find the optimal fit.
+Finding the best die size for operations is key in the manufacturing process.

 2. Machine dimensions – Since these are large units, the storage space you have available will play a role in the size of the machine you can accommodate.
-Ultra-compact rollstock machines, such as our PRS Mini series, can be as short as 7’ in length or larger, whereas high-production units can exceed 20’.
+Highly compact rollstock machines, such as the PRS Mini series, are much more small space friendly.
+These machines start at as short as 7′, whereas high production form fill and seal units can exceed 20′.

 Basic Overview of Rollstock Equipment

-As you read through, you can refer to the image below to help identify key components of the rollstock packaging machine.
+As you read through, refer to the image below to help identify key components of the rollstock packaging machine.

 1. Forming Station